-Vendor/ Applicants responding to this [RFP/ CONTRACT] should note that the State recognizes that conflicts may occur in the future because a Vendor/ Applicant may have existing or new relationships.
-The State will review the nature of any such new relationship and reserves the right to terminate the contract for cause if, in its judgment, a real or potential conflict of interest cannot be cured.
+Applicants responding to this RFP should note that the State and HHAC recognize that conflicts may occur in the future because an Applicant may have existing or new relationships.
+HHAC will review the nature of any such new relationship and reserves the right to terminate the contract for cause if, in its judgment, a real or potential conflict of interest cannot be cured.